 Cholesterol is a waxy, fatty substance that’s found in your body and that travels through your bloodstream.
 Your body needs a certain amount to function properly, but it produces all the cholesterol it needs.
 Cholesterol travels through your body with lipoproteins, which are soluble proteins that transport fats through the body.

-Low-density lipoprotein (LDL), also called “bad” cholesterol, carries cholesterol to your body’s tissues and blood vessels.
+LDL, the “bad” cholesterol, carries cholesterol to your body’s tissues and blood vessels.
 If your body has too much LDL, it will deposit the excess along the walls of your blood vessels, putting you at risk for a heart attack or stroke.

 Triglycerides are another type of fat that can build up in your body.
 A high level of triglycerides combined with a low level of HDL cholesterol also raises your risk for heart disease.